ibivibiv/lm-finetuning/Markdown/RESEARCH.md

 ## New LMs

+-   features

+    -   control codes and multiple datasets
+        -   tokenizer doesn't add eos token by default
+        -   multiple datasets works
+        -   for control codes
+            -   prepend to each sequence
+            -   can either use special tokens or just let it get tokenized
+                -   will hardcore
+            -   run temp experiments with wikitext2 and imdb
+        -   make sure --fast and --efficient work

+-   datasets

+    -   pg-19
+    -   wikitext103
+    -   imdb
+    -   writingprompts
+    -   cnn/dailymail

+-   new lms

+    -   albert-style
+    -   distilled
+    -   no layernorm
+        -   fixup init has been used before
+        -   try in-place layer norm?
+    -   electra
+    -   unlikelihood
+    -   double descent

+*   ideas

     -   does finetuning give better results than grover, ctrl, etc
+        -   finetune on news article datasets
     -   multiple datasets/control codes
+        -   is finetuning lm to work with control codes enough? or should it be pretrained with control codes too?
+        -   finetune on multiple datasets with control codes if individual dataset is too small
         -   use control codes to train on a range of small (?) datasets
-    -   is finetuning lm to work with control codes enough? or should it be pretrained with control codes too?
+            -   wikitext2
+            -   imdb
+        -   eval control code lm on only one dataset
+            -   is it worse?
+    -   just to prove that larger context lens make results uncomparable
+        -   train gpt2-xl on a larger context len
+        -   tf-xl is trained on a larger context len and isn't comparable

 -   long-form generation with sliding windows

     -   Try leaking data to the lm by training on contigous sequences (move the start position of input sequence 1 step up
         -   would this even work or make a difference?
     -   can tf-xl be replaced with gpt2 and sliding windows
     -   eval tf-xl on smaller context lengths
         -   _is its extended context the reason for low ppl?_

 -   pplm
     -   generalize pplm
         -   more attribute models for normal generation use
         -   use a nn for the attribute model
             -   train to predict topics
             -   should make pplm edit text to make it more like chosen topic
--   albert style gpt2
--   distillation
--   train a transformer without layernorm
--   adapt ELECTRA to auto-regressive language modelling
--   finetune on multiple datasets with control codes if individual dataset is too small
--   train gpt2-xl on a larger context len
--   tf-xl is trained on a larger context len and isn't comparable

 ## Training